-GO TO TEMPLE IV: otra parade es admire the views from Temple IV, that of the Serpent of Two Heads.
-It is the only temple of the high ones that can be climbed.
-It is done by a stairway conditioned to preserve the pyramid.
-With its almost 70 meters high is the second pyramid, dated to date, highest of the Mayan civilization.
-A sublime spectacle.
+GO TO TEMPLE IV: otra parade es admire the views from Temple IV, that of the Two-Headed Serpent.
+It is the only temple of the heights that can be climbed.
+It is done by a staircase fitted out to preserve the pyramid.
+With its almost 70 meters high it is the second pyramid, dated to date, the highest of the Mayan civilization.
+A sublime show.

 WHERE TO PURCHASE THE ENTRANCE TO TIKAL?

 Entrance tickets are purchased through Banrural (in the booth at the entrance to the park or in any branch of Guatemala valid for 30 days).
 The main stand at Tikal Park is a 17 km south of the ruins.
 Here tickets are bought, both Tikal and Uaxactún.
 There is no ATM-ATM, it has Cash in Quetzales.
 And a photocopy of your passport or photo of the document (you have to write down the number) and a document if you are Guatemalan for the discount.